th2-net/th2-pico/README.md

 ### RabbitMq setup
 1. run `docker run -d --hostname th2 --name some-rabbit -e RABBITMQ_DEFAULT_VHOST=th2 -p 15672:15672 -p 5672:5672 rabbitmq:3-management`
-This will create rabbitMq container with management plugin and default vhost `th2`, management port 15672 and default application port 5672 and guest/guest credentials.
+script for running this is located at bin directory This will create rabbitMq container with management plugin and default vhost `th2`, management port 15672 and default application port 5672 and guest/guest credentials.

 To see other configuration options checkout [RabbitMq docker image](https://hub.docker.com/_/rabbitmq)